Engineered immune cells take on bone marrow cancer

 Summary

 This early-phase trial tests a new treatment for multiple myeloma, a type of blood cancer.
-Doctors take a patient's own immune cells, modify them in the lab to recognize and attack cancer cells (BCMA-targeted CAR T cells), and give them back.
-The study also looks at combining these cells with a drug called lenalidomide.
-The main goal is to find the safest dose and check for side effects in up to 20 adults whose cancer has not responded to other treatments.
+It uses a patient's own immune cells, modified to target a protein called BCMA on cancer cells, and may be combined with a drug called lenalidomide.
+The main goal is to find the safest dose and check for side effects in up to 20 adults whose cancer has not responded to prior therapies.

 Disclaimer Read more